lizmat/articles/p6c-ending.md

 > Yours truly will actually look at all of these packages to see whether they warrant a transfer to the Raku Module Adoption Center.
 Beauty **is** in the eye of the beholder  :-)

 All in all a fruitful week in the Raku Ecosystem world.

+## And now?

+Many authors that received an issue notice about this, have not responded yet.
+If you are one of them, please respond to the issue and tell us what you would like (us) to do.

+Meanwhile the distributions marked "in progress" could use someone looking at the code and/or the tests to see what's stopping inclusion into the Raku ecosystem again.
+Many kudos in advance.

+And if you're an author who already transferred their modules to the "zef" ecosystem: thank you for you continued practical support of the Raku Programming Language, and the extension of the [https://raku.land](Raku Ecosystem)!